 The results actually made me feel both optimistic and pessimistic.
 I was happy to see we did find sustainable steady states—it could’ve turned out that they didn’t exist.
 So our models predicted that long-term civilization/planet co-evolution is possible.
 Hooray!

-But we also found trajectories where equilibrium could only be reached after 90 percent of your population died off.
+But we also found trajectories where equilibrium could be reached only after 90 percent of your population died off.
 It’s not even clear that a complex technological civilization could survive losing nine out of every 10 individuals.
 It might well just descend into chaos.

 Why would that happen?

 Because planets are complex systems that exhibit nonlinear dynamics.
 Messing around with a planet’s climate can be like rolling a big rock down a hill.
-Once the rock really gets going there’s no turning back, and maybe it just shoots right off a cliff.
+Once the rock really gets going, there’s no turning back, and maybe it just shoots right off a cliff.

-The climate is basically a giant planet-sized machine with lots of moving parts—the atmosphere, the lithosphere, the cryosphere, the biosphere—and the interactions between those moving parts may be quite sensitive.
+The climate is basically a giant planet-sized machine with lots of moving parts—the atmosphere, the lithosphere, the cryosphere, the biosphere—and the interactions among those moving parts may be quite sensitive.
 So if you push it hard enough, even if you stop pushing it shortly after, there isn’t always a way to recover.
 That’s one of the big messages of the book.
 We have to start thinking like a planet.
 Our view of climate change—the faux political debate—is so narrow because we think we’re the first time this has ever happened.
 We’re kind of like cosmic teenagers who are stuck in our own immaturity.

-Right, but back to the idea of “changing the discussion”—your motivation for writing the book.
+But back to the idea of “changing the discussion”—your motivation for writing the book.
 Surely we could do more with these ideas than just discuss them.
 Don’t they recommend some action?

-Of course they do—but most of those actions are indistinguishable from ones that follow from lots of other work in climate science and policy.
+Of course, they do—but most of those actions are indistinguishable from ones that follow from lots of other work in climate science and policy.

 I really do think, though, that the route to our making it through the Anthropocene runs through other planets.
-We aren’t going to become a sustainable planetary civilization by only dealing with the Earth.
+We aren’t going to become a sustainable planetary civilization by only dealing with Earth.
 I give lots of examples in the book, but one of the best is the fact that the climate models that revealed the possibility of “nuclear winter”—a global cooling caused by the atmospheric effects of a nuclear war—relied heavily on data about Martian dust storms.
 Talk about cross-fertilization!
 Those nuclear winter models totally changed the debate about nuclear weapons, and they came from understanding another world.

 So we can’t just sit here studying tipping points on Earth at the expense of going out and exploring other worlds and looking for life and intelligence elsewhere, because the knowledge we gain from that is probably essential for our own future.
-Think of it this way: If you’re sick and you go to the doctor to be cured, the doctor will have pretty limited abilities if he only has ever studied [just] you.
+Think of it this way: If you’re sick and go to the doctor to be cured, the doctor will have pretty limited abilities if he has only ever studied [just] you.
 If he has studied you and lots of other people, [however,] he’ll have a much clearer picture of what ails you.
 It’s probably like that with planets and civilizations, too.